Tips for Writing a Case Study

 - Provide the rationale behind project management decisions

 When starting a new project, proactively think about how you will document your processes for a written Case Study.
 Documentation is key, even in the form of notes and doodles.
 Keep it all for reference.

 Five Core Elements of the Case Study

 - Overview: Keep it brief, simple and quick to understand for skim reading.
-Include: main problem, overview of solution, and key results.
+Include the main problem, an overview of the solution, and key results.
 Articulate the gist well in few words.
-Reader should get a picture of the entire project in a nutshell.
+The reader should get a picture of the entire project in a nutshell.

 - Context and challenge: provide a detailed description of the context that led to the creation of the project.
 Three main elements:

 - project description and background: timelines, budgetary constraints, and purpose of the job